ATS Optimized Resume: The Complete Guide to Getting Past Automated Screening

 Get Started

-Here's the hard truth: 97% of Fortune 500 companies use ATS to scan resumes before they reach a recruiter.
-The median ATS score for unoptimized resumes sits at just 48 out of 100, with 52% of required resume keywords typically missing - according to Resume Adapter's 2026 ATS Statistics Report.
+The median ATS score for unoptimized resumes is just 48 out of 100.
+On average, 52% of required resume keywords are missing, according to Resume Adapter’s 2026 ATS Statistics Report.

 The Two-Stage Problem: Parsing vs. Ranking

 Most job seekers make one critical mistake: they treat ATS as a single obstacle.
-It isn't.
-There are two completely separate failure modes, and they require completely different fixes.
+It isn’t.
+There are two completely separate failure modes, each requiring a different fix.

 Stage 1: Parsing Failure